fxsitecompat/www.fxsitecompat.dev/content/en-CA/docs/2015/non-https-sites-containing-login-form-will-be-marked-insecure.md

 ---
-title: "Non-HTTPS sites containing login form will be marked insecure"
+title: "Non-HTTPS sites containing login form will be marked insecure (currently only on Nightly and Developer Edition)"
 date: "2015-10-21T14:38:00-07:00"
 categories: ["privacy-security"]
 tags: []